‘Grey’s Anatomy’ Mid-Season Premiere Bumped For Trump TV Special

 It has been announced that the mid-season premieres of Grey’s Anatomy, Scandal, and How to Get Away with Murder will be delayed by a full week, much to the distress of the shows’ loyal fans.
-Fans who haven’t seen new episodes since before Thanksgiving.
+Fans haven’t seen new episodes since before Thanksgiving.
 The reason for the delay?
-President-elect Donald Trump is now messing with our programs.
+A special program on the Trump family will be aired in the programs’ timeslot.

 #GreysAnatomy, #Scandal, & #HTGAWM returns delayed a week – We have to wait until Thursday, Jan.
 26th now!????????https://t.co/NFglpRuoVg via @ew